MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 ```
 {: .output}

 To visualize your project like above you will use "tree".
 If you do not have tree you can get using `sudo apt-get install tree` on linux, or `brew install tree` on Mac.
+Note - tree will not show you the helpful labels after '<-' (those were added by us).

 CookieCutter has created a lot of files!
 We will be working on and focusing in the `molecool` folder initially to develop our functions and tests.
 The other created directories, `devtools`, and `docs`, are related to package deployment and documentation respectively.